CONSTRUCTION CATALOGUE

 Spatial Requirements

-Measure the Ceiling
+Measure the ceiling

->>Generally, if your new unit is in an attic or has sloped ceilings it needs at least 50% of the unit to have a ceiling height of 2.03 m (6’ 8”), (Do not include areas with low ceilings less than 1.4 m (4’ 7”) high in your calculation!)
+Generally, if your new unit is in an attic or has sloped ceilings it needs at least 50% of the unit to have a ceiling height of 2.03 m (6’ 8”), (Do not include areas with low ceilings less than 1.4 m (4’ 7”) high in your calculation.)

 Verify the ceiling height requirements with your local building code.

-Are there Windows?
+Are there windows?

->>Natural light is a necessity for housing units.
+Natural light is a necessity for housing.
 If your space already has windows this is a plus!

-• Living Room or Dining Room - 10% of floor area
+- Living room or dining room - 10% of floor area

-• Bedrooms - 5% of floor area
+- Bedrooms - 5% of floor area

-• Laundry room, kitchen, bathroom - no windows required.
+- Laundry room, kitchen, bathroom - no windows required.

 Verify the window size requirements with your local building code.

-Getting in and Out Safely
+Getting in and out safely

->>There are two ways you can provide access to units within your house:
+There are two ways you can provide access to units within your house:

-1) You can provide direct exterior access.
+Option 1) You can provide direct exterior access.

-This means each unit has its own fire-separated exit path from the main space of the unit to the exterior.
+This means that each unit has its own fire-separated exit path from the main space of the unit to the exterior.
 In this case, each unit will have its own exterior ‘front door.’

-2) You can provide access to the exterior through a shared entryway.
+Option 2) You can provide access to the exterior through a shared entryway.

 This means units will share a ‘front door’ and have a small section of communal space from which they access each of their units.
+You may also need to provide a second exit through a window in your unit that is large enough for a person to get through and easily open without any tools.

-Most Garages can be retrofit to have a direct exterior access.
+This means units will share a ‘front door’ and have a small section of communal space from which they access each of their units.
 You may also need to provide a second exit through a window in your unit that is large enough for a person to get through and easily open without any tools.

->>Option 1 - Separate Second Entry
+Option 1 - Separate Second Entry

 This is a good option because you will not have to do a lot of work to allow access to the unit.
 A door at the main level, often at the side of the house, accesses a stair directly to the unit.
 These are often separated from the main floor living space.

->>Option 2 - Stair Close to an Entry
+Option 2 - Stair Close to an Entry

 If you don’t have a separate entry, it is best if the stair is close to an entry door.
 You will need to build a wall to separate the new unit entry from the main floor unit.

->>Option 3 - Stair Far From an Entry
+Option 3 - Stair Far From an Entry

 This option will require the most work.
 First check to make sure you can access the stair to the new unit without disrupting the living space on the main floor.